Energy transition and innovation

 Capitalizing on solar power

 Solar power is becoming less and less expensive to generate and it could soon replace energy generated by natural gas, oil, diesel and coal.
 Solar power represents business opportunities for Hydro-Québec.
-In fact, our current development strategies include the construction of solar generating stations.

 For more information, follow these links: